citrontruc/personal-notes/c-sharp/11MemoryHandling.md

 Every time the size is equal to the capacity, we double the array capacity.

 With these elements: adding a new element to a list is complecity of O(1) but becomes O(n) when the list needs to be resized.
-Inseerts have a complexity of O(n) because we have to move the other elements.
+Inserts have a complexity of O(n) because we have to move the other elements.

 ### Misc